Bell, Polanco homer off Woodruff as Pirates beat Brewers 5-1

-The Pirates stayed in front the rest of the way to hand Woodruff (2-3) a rare loss at Miller Park.
-The right-hander entered Sunday having gone 10-0 with a 2.89 ERA in 16 home starts over the past two seasons.
-He struck out seven but allowed four runs, four hits and three walks in five innings.
+“It seemed like at times you could throw me a ball right down the middle, and I was mis-hitting it into the ground,” Bell said.
+“It doesn’t seem like that’s the case right now, so I’m just going to try to stay with where I’m at.”

+Bell’s big shot allowed him to redeem himself after a defensive miscue.
-Polanco opened the scoring in the second inning with his fifth homer of the year and third against the Brewers.

-Milwaukee tied it with an unearned run in the third when Keston Hiura’s two-out single brought home Luis Urias after Bell committed an error at first base earlier in the inning..
+Pittsburgh’s Gregory Polanco had opened the scoring with a homer in the second inning.
+Milwaukee tied it with an unearned run in the third when Keston Hiura’s two-out single brought home Luis Urias after Bell committed an error at first base earlier in the inning.

-Pittsburgh extended the lead to 4-1 in the fifth as Newman hit an RBI single after Woodruff issued two-out walks to Erik Gonzalez and Adam Frazier, though a baserunning mistake nearly wiped out the run.
-The ruling on replay was that Gonzalez crossed the plate moments before Frazier was tagged out at third.

-The Pirates capped the scoring in the seventh as Frazier’s two-out single brought home Jason Martin.
+Bell responded in the top of the fourth with his two-run blast off Woodruff (2-3).
+The right-hander struck out seven but allowed four runs, four hits and three walks in five innings.

+“This was probably one of the better games I’ve thrown this year, and to come out of it still giving up four runs is one of those things that completely blows my mind,” Woodruff said.
+“I don’t understand it.
+Sometimes, baseball just gets you.
+There were two pitches I wish I could have back.
+I didn’t locate one well enough to Josh Bell, and the one to Polanco wasn’t necessarily the wrong pitch, I just left it up in a spot for him to handle.”

+Pittsburgh extended its lead on RBI singles by Kevin Newman in the fifth and Adam Frazier in the seventh.

-Pirates starter Steven Brault pitched three innings, and four relievers took over from there.
+Brault pitched three innings, and four relievers took over from there.
 Nick Tropeano (1-0) pitched 2 2/3 innings of shutout relief.

 After retiring the first two batters of the inning, Tropeano walked Jedd Gyorko and hit Ryan Braun with a pitch.
 Geoff Hartlieb plunked Hiura to load the bases before striking out Justin Smoak to end the threat.